 The simplest and most popular integration method leverages the application programming interface (API).
-It sounds complicated, but often, it entails clicking a second download button when using many of the major CRM platforms.
+It sounds complicated, but it often entails just clicking a second download button when using many of the best CRM solutions.

-If you require a more customized integration or are unable to find one for a specific program, web developers can create code tailored to your system needs.
+If you require a more customized integration or can’t find one for a specific program, web developers can create code tailored to your system needs.
 Although this is a viable option to merge smaller tools, it might require extensive upkeep.
 Any update to your CRM could invalidate that code and prevent it from operating alongside newly installed applications.

 Key takeaway: Most major CRM platforms and business tools offer prebuilt integrations designed for simple installation.

 CRM integration consolidates many of your business processes into a central platform that drives your sales and revenue.
 Users can work within that network without switching between programs or migrating data sets through incompatible programs.